Mylan finalizes $465-million EpiPen settlement with Justice Department

 The deal followed a False Claims Act whistleblower lawsuit filed by French rival Sanofi SA in 2016, two years after it first raised the matter with authorities, Weinreb’s office said.

-Sanofi, which in 2015 ceased marketing a rival product called Auvi-Q, will receive nearly $38.8-million as a reward from the government.
+Sanofi, which formerly marketed a rival product called Auvi-Q, will receive nearly $38.8-million as a reward from the government.

-Sanofi said in a statement it considered pursuing the matter “the right thing to do.”
-It has a separate antitrust lawsuit pending, claiming that Mylan engaged in illegal conduct to squelch competition to EpiPen.
+Sanofi in a statement called pursuing the matter “the right thing to do.”
+It has a separate antitrust lawsuit pending alleging Mylan engaged in illegal conduct to squelch competition to EpiPen.

 Mylan shares rose 2.10 per cent to $31.11 on the Nasdaq.